austingene/docs.forgerock.org/README.md

 3. Add the `index.html` files that redirect by product and by version to the top-level `en/index.html` file.
 4. Replace `coredoc.css` files with `css/coredoc.css` (after reading comments).
-5. Copy .htaccess from a published doc set into directories containing HTML and CSS for your new doc set.
-6. Move your updated `doc` directory under `product/version/en` in the site directory.
+5. Move your updated `doc` directory under `product/version/en` in the site directory.